apache/trafficserver/doc/admin-guide/plugins/cachekey.en.rst

   │  (default)  |  (optional)  │  (optional)  │  (optional)  │  (default)  │  (default)  │
   └─────────────┴──────────────┴──────────────┴──────────────┴─────────────┴─────────────┘

-* The cache key set by the cachekey plugin can be considered as devided into several sections.
+* The cache key set by the cachekey plugin can be considered as divided into several sections.
 * Every section is manipulated separately by the related plugin parameters (more info in each section description below).
 * "User-Agent", "Headers" and "Cookies" sections are optional and will be missing from the cache key if no related plugin parameters are used.
 * "Prefix", "Path" and "Query" sections always have default values even if no related plugin parameters are used.